Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 4. Reasoning

-Over the course of human development, people form new and ever more complex schemata, which build off of other schemata.
+Over the course of human development, people form new and more complex schemata, which build off other schemata.
 This is how we get from ideas as simple as recognizing a cow all the way to concepts as complex as, “Do cows recognize me?”

-According to cognitivists, schemata form the basis of those and all other concepts.
+According to some cognitivists, schemata form the basis of those and all other concepts.
+How are schemata formed?
+Piaget outlines a four-step process in the formation of schemata:

 1. Assimilation